 In a “Faces of MN” video interview I did in July of 2012, the interviewer, Joel Carlson, asked what I did for exercise.
 I explained I lifted weights, and how often the follow-up question is, “Yeah, but what do you do for cardio?”

 My answer was, “I lift weights faster.”

-Anyone who’s ever completed a 5-minute snatch test, a metabolic finisher after a strength workout or almost any CrossFit workout knows what I’m talking about — you can get completely winded without running, swimming, biking or…what do you call what you do on the elliptical?
+Anyone who’s ever completed a 5-minute snatch test, a metabolic finisher after a strength workout or almost any CrossFit workout knows what I’m talking about — you can get there without running, swimming, biking or…what do you call what you do on the elliptical?

 Since that interview, my answer to that question has become a viral internet meme and even a greeting card, so I decided to, well, “run” with it (cardio joke!).
-Because I knew I wasn’t the only one who completes her cardio through the iron, I made shirts with this motto.
+Because I knew I wasn’t the only one who could relate, I made shirts with this motto.

 Q: But what do you do for cardio?

 A: I lift weights faster.

 Of course, there was your standard internet naysayer: “You can’t get any cardio effect with weights,” he brayed.
 “All you’ll manage to do is thicken the walls of your heart!”

 Historically, research has been tough to come by on this front, as oftentimes the lifting that occurs during research studies is that with more traditional set and rep schemes — not exactly your hard-n-fast kettlebell workout.